torvista/Zen_Cart-Copy_Categories/README.md

 Original support thread https://www.zen-cart.com/showthread.php?202013-Copy-Categories-1-6

-Currently unchanged from the original download: under review.
+This branch is currently unchanged from the download in the Zen Cart Plugins section.

+Nov 2022: development is ongoing in branch zc158.